Dgame/blog/content/php8-attributes/index.md

 )
 ```

 That looks promising!
 But, it's still nasty to assembly these `Deserializer` by hand.
-What I want is, I don't know, maybe to use a trait to inject the deserialize-functionality into the specific class.
+What I want is, to use a trait to inject the deserialize-functionality into the specific class.
 Here's how we _could_ do it:

 ```php